marcelozair/express-typescript/README.md

 # Project Documentation

-This project was created for will configure the API with express and typescript, also create the functionality of sessions with JWT
+This project was created to configure the API with express and typescript, also create the functionality of sessions with JWT

 ## Installation